BinarCode/laravel-restify/docs/docs/3.0/repository-pattern/repository-pattern.md

 GET: /restify-api/posts/{id}/kpi
 ```

-This route is pointing to the `PostsController`, let's define it:
+This route is pointing to the `PostsController@kpi`, let's define it:

 ```php
 <?php